raisarin/azure-database-migration/README.md

 ### Milestone 2: Setup production environment
 > [!NOTE]
-> Leave options as default if not mentioned
+> The following set up is only for Windows 10 environment only and leave options as default if not mentioned.

 #### Windows Virtual Machine setup
 ##### Virtual machine dashboard
-* Look and select for "Virtual Machines" in the search menu.
+* In the search menu type and select **Virtual Machines**.
-* Use create drop menu and choose Azure virtual machine.
+* Use create drop menu and choose **Azure virtual machine**.

 ##### Create virtual machine
 ###### Project details
 * Select appropriate **Subscription**.